In the realm of full-size SUVs, the Ford Expedition stands tall as a dependable workhorse. But not all model years are created equal.

 Best & Worst Years for Ford Expedition 3rd Generation (2007-2017)

-The third-gen Expedition rolled onto the scene, promising huge things.
+The third-gen Expedition rolled onto the scene, promising enormous things.
 But did it deliver?

 Let’s break it down.